 Design Science Research

-Interviews & Focus Groups
+In-depth Interviews and Focus Groups

-Co-design Sessions
+Co-design and Participatory Design Sessions

-These toolkits and frameworks offer practical guidance for building AI systems that are transparent, fair, and culturally responsive—principles that also underpin the CEAUX framework.
+These toolkits and frameworks offer practical guidance for building AI systems that are transparent, fair, and culturally responsive—principles that also underpin the CEAUX framework.Â

 Scarlett Myriam Jebara

-Lead Researcher
+Researcher

 Master’s Candidate in User Experience, HEC Montréal